Chondrites (genus): Occurrence

 First appearing during the Cambrian, Chondrites is still produced today.
 It is one of the most common ichnotaxa throughout the fossil record and is widely distributed in all types of marine sedimentary rocks, including sandstone, shale, limestone and marl that formed in environments ranging from subtidal shelves to the abyssal zone.
-The tracemaker has been able to tolerate highly variable redox conditions.
+The maker of the traces has been able to tolerate highly variable redox conditions.
 For example, Chondrites is abundant almost to the exclusion of other ichnogenera in Posidonia Shale, formed from laminated, black, carbonaceous clay, deposited in an anoxic, reducing environment.
 In the oxic, extensively bioturbated units of Austin Chalk, the fossil is very common as well.

 Interpretation

 Though the characteristic burrows are still produced today (in deep-sea deposits), no organism has ever been observed inside them.
 Several theories exist regarding the origin of these structures.
 While some authors hypothesize Chondrites to be the product of an infaunal abyssal nematode, others propose it to be formed by a chemosymbiotic organism, pumping methane and hydrogen sulfide from the sediments.
 Another study suggests it to be a fecal storage structure.

 The ichnogenus is found both in anaerobic, organic-rich sediments and in oxic layers, where it is almost invariably the last in the bioturbation sequence, i.e., it was placed deep within the sediments, away from oxidizing surficial and interstitial water.
-These suggest the tracemaker's ability to tolerate oxygen deprivation very well.
+These suggest the trace-maker's ability to tolerate oxygen deprivation very well.
 Therefore, Chondrites can be used as an indicator of anoxia in sediments.